Elastic curves and phase transitions: Qualitative properties

 To prove Proposition \ref{propuniqueness}, we convexify our minimizing problem by using the radius of curvatures parameterized by the (monotone) tangential angles.
-As mentioned in the introduction, this idea is classical (see e.g.\ Born's stability analysis \cite{Born1906}).
+As mentioned in the introduction, the main idea is classical and has already appeared in Born's stability analysis \cite{Born1906}.